Whenever I step on the treadmill, it gradually slows down. Several factors contribute to a treadmill’s slowness.

 Overheating Can Be A Major Cause of Treadmill Slowness

-When the treadmill slows down when you step in, it may also be due to heavy weight, and you feel an unusual oil odor or burning smell.
+When the treadmill slows down or keeps stopping intermittently when you step in, it may also be due to heavy weight, and you feel an unusual oil odor or burning smell.
 Overheating just trips the circuit breaker and saves us from severe damage.
+You can reset circuit breaker easily.

 By using the Reset option, the treadmill starts working again.
 If it trips repeatedly, it might be a serious issue.